italrr/cr/docs/Lore.md

 ### Azula Portable Nuclear Fusion Reactor (AZPNFR) or Azula Reactor or Azula

 Azula Portable Nuclear Reactor is a design for a Portable Fusion Reactor proposed by a french scientist known as Piere Halloway in 2062.
 The original design for this reactor weighted 500 pounds, but there are modern revisions of it weighting less than 100 pounds.
 The Azula Reactor works similarly to generic Fusion Reactors, but instead of using steam to drive turbines, it uses a very rare type of metal called Azulumiun.
 Azulumiun when heated produces an electrical discharge 85% proportional in energy to the heat applied.
 Meaning it has a 85% conversion of thermal energy.
 This mysterious metal was first found in the core of an asteroid that was theorized to contain large quantities of diamonds.
 Azulumiun melting point is completely dependant of its ability to discharge.
 The more heated it gets, the higher the discharge.
 However, if it were to be isolated, incapable of discharging, it would start losing is structural integratiy.
-The start melting point of Azulumiun without discharging is 545 C.
+The start melting point of Azulumiun without discharging is 545 C. The material quickly cools off as soon as it's able to discharge.

 The French government quickly took over as the first prototype was succesfully tested.
 The project was never made public up until Alana Industries reported their first successul test of the IVTE.
 The French government offered their reactor as the potential power source for the IVTE.
 Alana agreed to work together.

 Azulumiun is a very rare metal nowdays, however there's an artificial substitute known as Azulumiun-1010, which is cheaper.
 Azulumiun-1010 is only 50% as efficient as pure Azulumiun, therefore its energy througput is limited in comparison.
 Most cheap Azula knockoffs are built using 1010.
+Low end ships that use 1010 could take around 300% more time to reach top speed.

 It's worth mentioning that these reactors are incapable of reaching critical mass without the use of a fissible fuel such as uranium or plutonium.